“Should I include my [freelance / pro-bono / academic / other outside experience] on my resume?”

 Here are a few examples and how you can spin them to speak directly to the value they bring to an employer:

-Adding competitive athletics or athletic training to your resume suggests that you possess valuable attributes like leadership, work ethic, and commitment.
-It takes extreme commitment, time management, and focus to train as a varsity or collegiate athlete, a marathon runner, or participate in competitive fitness competitions (i.e. Spartan Race, Iron Man, Tough Mudder).
+Whether you were a Division I athlete in college, an avid marathoner, or spent a season as captain of your community softball team, athletics can help highlight leadership and teamwork skills on a resume.
+Reason being, many of these activities require a high degree of self-management, dedication, time management, and focus to be part of a team, train as an athlete, or participate in competitive fitness competitions (i.e. Spartan Race, Iron Man, Tough Mudder).
 An employer might look favorably upon someone with that skill set, with the assumption that such work ethic would be reflected in professional performance.

-For similar reasons as above, it can be useful to include athletic activities in which you held a leadership role – such as a team captain or trainer role.
+Definitely include any athletic activities in which you held a leadership role – such as a team captain or trainer role.
 Again, these activities emphasize leadership potential and work ethic.
 Leading an athletic team requires many of the qualities it takes to direct a team in a professional setting and may give a candidate the extra boost they need to stand out.

 Much like athletics, earning an Eagle Scout or similar designation required extensive time, commitment, and training, and can speak to qualities like leadership, resourcefulness, work ethic, and time management skills.
 The same holds true for military experience.